 At Rugby, we pride ourselves in being a close-knit community where everyone belongs.
-We celebrate each other's achievements and differences.
+All human beings are driven to make connections and feel a belonging to a group.
+True belonging only happens when we present our authentic, imperfect selves.
+Celebrating each other's achievements and embracing differences helps us to form deep bonds which creates a sense of community.
 To maintain this, we strive to hold to a shared set of values which are about our character: